ncatlab/nlab-content/pages/7/2/1/8/18127/content.md

 of a [[loop]], hence of an element in the [[fundamental group]], there is associated a [[bijection]] of the fiber over the loop's basepoint with itself, hence a [[permutation representation]] of the [[fundamental group]].
 This is called the _[[monodromy]]_ of the covering space.
-It is a measure for how the coverign space fails to be globally trivial.
+It is a measure for how the covering space fails to be globally trivial.

 In fact the [[fundamental theorem of covering spaces]] (prop. \ref{FundamentalTheoremOfCoveringSpaces}) below says that the [[monodromy]] representation characterizes the covering spaces completely